Clark County, Kentucky: History

 European settlement is known in this area as early as 1753.

 Many pioneers traveled through nearby Fort Boonesborough (alternatively known as Fort Boonesboro) in Madison County, Kentucky, before establishing permanent settlements in Clark County.
 At least nineteen pioneer stations (settlements) are believed to have been established in the area during the American Revolution.
 These included Strode's Station (1779), near Winchester; McGee's Station (ca. 1780), near Becknerville; Holder's Station (1781), on Lower Howard's Creek; and Boyle's Station (ca. 1785), one mile South of Strode's Station.
 Among the early settlers was a group of forty Baptist families led by Capt.
 William Bush, who settled on Lower Howard's Creek in 1775.
 In 1793 they erected the Old Stone Meeting House.
 Another early group founded the Tracy settlement, erecting a church building in the 1790s that survived into the early 20th century.

 When the indigenous threat ended, commercial and agricultural enterprises began.
 Wharfs for loading flatboats were located along the Kentucky River and its tributaries.
 In the early 19th century, Clark County farmers began importing European livestock.
 Industries such as distilleries and mills thrived all through the county until 1820, when they began to be concentrated around Winchester.

 Clark County began in 1785 as Bourbon County, Virginia, when it was created from Fayette County, Kentucky (also then in Virginia).
-It was much larger area than present-day Bourbon County, as its original territory is now divided among Bracken, Boone, Campbell, Clark, Estill, Fleming, Floyd, Greenup, Harrison, Kenton, Mason, Montgomery, Lewis, Nicholas, Pendleton, Powell, and Robertson.
-Bourbon County is from which Bourbon whiskey evolved its name.
+It was much larger in area than present-day Bourbon County, as its original territory is now divided among Bracken, Boone, Campbell, Clark, Estill, Fleming, Floyd, Greenup, Harrison, Kenton, Mason, Montgomery, Lewis, Nicholas, Pendleton, Powell, and Robertson.
+Bourbon whiskey's name evolved from Bourbon County.

 Notable residents of early Clark County were Gov. Charles Scott (1808–12), Gov. James Clark (1836–39), Jane Lampton, the mother of Mark Twain, and sculptor Joel T. Hart.